-The Atka mackerel assessment includes no new models for 2019 and remains a Tier 3b assessment.
+The Atka mackerel assessment includes no new models for 2019, and remains a Tier 3b assessment.
 The base model (16.0b) was used with updated data on catches, age composition, and the Aleutian Islands trawl survey in 2018, which for the first time included randomly sampled otoliths from over 1,000 fish.
 Model 16.0b continues to fit the data well.
 Area apportionment among regions of the Aleutian Islands continues to be based on the most recent four-survey weighted average biomass, though efforts to incorporate fishery CPUE in this process are ongoing.
-The SSC agrees with the authors and GPT to use Model 16.0b for deriving Tier 3b Atka mackerel OFLs and ABCs for 2020 and 2021 (Table 1).
+The SSC agrees with the authors and PT to use Model 16.0b for deriving Tier 3b Atka mackerel OFLs and ABCs for 2020 and 2021 (Table 2).

 The authors applied the risk table to the Atka mackerel stock assessment.
 They expressed some concerns about assessment-related uncertainty, particularly with regard to the survey data.
 Of specific note is the fact that bottom trawl data are the source of Atka mackerel biomass estimates used in the model, despite the species occupying rocky, typically untrawlable habitats.
-The SSC looks forward to continued advancement of visual-based survey methods for this species and their eventual inclusion in the assessment process.
+The SSC looks forward to continued advancement of visual-based survey methods for this species, and their eventual inclusion in the assessment process.
 Despite concerns about assessment-related uncertainty, stock trends align with expectations given documented stock dynamics, and recent recruitment is within the lower end of the normal range.
 Finally, limited ecosystem information indicates no immediate concerns and fishery performance was categorized as normal.
 As a result, the authors scored the risks as Level 1 for all four categories and recommended applying maximum ABC for this stock.
-The GPT agreed with this risk assessment and maximum ABC determination.
-The SSC shares the concerns about assessment-related uncertainty because, while it is typical for the Atka mackerel, the large assessment related uncertainty and potential bias associated with survey estimates is greater than many other species.
-However, due to the other considerations noted by the authors and GPT, the SSC concurred with applying the maximum ABC for this stock.
+The PT agreed with this risk assessment and maximum ABC determination.
+The SSC shares the concerns about assessment-related uncertainty and potential bias associated with survey estimates is greater than many other species.
+However, due to the other considerations noted by the authors and PT, the SSC concurred with applying the maximum ABC for this stock.